 Recording a Background Spectrum

 Attach empty cell with no spacers into Dewar and clamp making sure that the cell is vertical with the spirit level.
-If you see an interference patter (oscillations in the spectra) try the suggestion below.
+If you see an interference pattern (oscillations in the spectra) try the suggestions below.

-If after running one of your samples the Stark spectrum looks odd (unexpected wiggles or new Uv-Vis band-s looking features are observed which are not anticipated in your samples) or you expect to have a low solubility of your samples, you may need to re-do the background using a cell fill with glycerol.
+Often an interference patter in the 90º spectra.
+Even if a spacer is use you often see in the spectrum an interference pattern.
+These are caused by reflections from the inside of the cell.
+A number things can be done to get rid of the oscillations a) you can run the background with only one piece of glass. b) you can put glycerol in the cell (or any other solvent ) to raise the refractive index of the gap and that will lessen the reflections of the interior surface of the cell, c) you might try a spacer on one side so the glass faces are not parallel (have not tried this).

+Background using glycerol solvent.
 For this purpose, use Kapton film with U-shape, add a few drops of glycerol onto the ITO glass with the spacer on it and press the second ITO glass on top and place the clips.
 Clean the excess of glycerol with isopropanol and make sure the cell is clean outside and transparent.
 Then mount it to the sample rod and run the background as described below.

+Background using a single-ITO glass.
+As the main point of the background is to provide a flat reference and its absolute level is not important, this can work.
+Caution should be exercised at short wavelengths (e.g. < 350 nm), where the ITO absorption becomes significant.

+If you suspect background problems have affected a measurement, it may be possible to replace the background measurement aftewards using the “Stark_replace_bkg” command in Matlab.
+Background problems usually affect 90˚ measurements more than 55˚ measurements, and if all else fails the 55˚ background can be substituted with the 90° background.

 Clamp the top of sample holder in place.